igorii/Thought-Dump-3000/README.md

 ## Blogging

 This is why this exists.
-XYZ tries to stay out of your way as much as possible.
+Thought Dump 3000 tries to stay out of your way as much as possible.
 To do this, a very small feature set is available, but it just works.

 Simply login, create a new post, write your post in markdown, then save it or publish it.
 When publishing, the post will save an html render in the database to avoid render costs on every page hit.